davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 > Ironically, perhaps, the place where the most latent interest for General Relativity would exist was the United Kingdom, in no small part because the mathematical training required as part of the British tripos system made the British scientists on the whole much more competent at such matters than those scientists on the continent (the German tradition of physics was more strongly rooted in experimental procedure, and the math of General Relativity is of a high-enough order that your average German experimental physicist of that time was not really capable or interested in dealing with it).
 One British astronomer/physicist, Arthur Eddington, decided in the postwar period that it would be a really splendid thing to see if Einstein's theory was correct.
 Eddington had more than scientific motivations: he was a British Quaker, and he thought it would be an impressive demonstration of the unifying powers of science if, in the wake of the Great War, he were to undertake an expedition to prove correct the theory of a German Jew.
 What could be more international and pacifistic than that?

 > So Eddington put together an expedition to the island of Principe to take photographs of stars near the edge of the Sun during the total solar eclipse of 1919, which, if combined with photographs of the same stars when seen from that position at a time when the Sun was not in the sky, would allow one to see if the starlight had been bent by the gravitational field near the Sun (a prediction of General Relativity).
-Eddington found that this was so and undertook to publicize this discovery widely — Newton had been overturned.
+Eddington found that this was so and undertook to /publicize this discovery widely — Newton had been overturned.

 > This received national newspaper coverage worldwide.
 Now Einstein started being known as the guy who overturned Newton.
 He quickly became an international celebrity, and he capitalized on this by traveling much, giving lots of lectures (which also conveniently got him outside of Germany, where anti-Einstein and anti-Semitic forces were mobilizing), and writing at length on lots of topics.
 Because Einstein was not just interested in science.
-He wrote at length about philosophy, politics, socialism, pacifism... he made a name for himself not just as a scientist but as a public intellectual.
+He wrote at length about philosophy, politics, socialism, pacifism... he made a name for himself not just as a scientist but as a /public intellectual.

 > Which, it should be said, still might not have cemented his long legacy.
 Other scientists did such things.
 It is not at all clear that Einstein was truly the most intelligent man of his time.
 He had a lot of competition — there were a lot of smart people around then, including people whose contributions to physics were no less enduring.
-There were also other public intellectual scientists of the time, many of whom have been forgotten to all but science historians.
+There were also other /public intellectual scientists of the time, many of whom have been forgotten to all but science historians.
 Einstein's physics is clever, but it is less "out of the blue" than it looks if you look at it in its context than in isolation.
 (Typically when Einstein's work is taught, it is taught in juxtaposition to people like Newton, not in juxtaposition to the science of his time, which is largely forgotten.
 If you put Einstein's work up next to, say, Lorentz and Poincaré, it looks more "of a piece" with what was being done at the time, and his early work looks relatively crude.
 This does not diminish it, but it is a lesson about the difficulty of properly assessing a scientist without looking at their actual context.)

 With that background in mind, Einstein's work is some of the most important physics that's happened in quite a long time.